-We offer two research directions in the UCF Community Geography and GIS REU Site in Belize.
-Both research directions are part of ongoing projects in Belize led by the PI and Co-PI.
-Each team will have between 4 and 5 students, but the teams will be part of the broader REU cohort and work together across teams on shared learning activities about research design and community-based scholarship.
+We’ve offered three research directions in the UCF Community Geography and GIS REU Site in Belize.
+In 2019, we will only be supporting the drones and spatial storytelling research track.
+The track will have between 4 and 5 students, but the teams will be part of the broader REU cohort and work together across teams on shared learning activities about research design and community-based scholarship.

-Research Direction I: Mapping disparities in flooding and disaster management.
+Research Direction I: Mapping disparities in flooding and disaster management (not offered in 2019).

 Primary Mentors: Dr. Timothy Hawthorne and Dr. Hannah Torres (University of Central Florida) & Mr. Antonio Cano (University of Belize).